IgniteUI/igniteui-documentation/topics/02_Controls/igPieChart/06_igPieChart_API_Links.md

 ### Introduction

-The `igPieChart` is built as a jQuery UI widget with an accompanying ASP.NET MVC Helper.
+The `igPieChart` is built as a jQuery UI widget with an accompanying Ignite UI for MVC PieChart.
 For more information about each API, follow the links to the API documentation given below.

 ### API reference summary

 API|Description
 ---|---
 [igPieChart jQuery API](%%jQueryApiUrl%%/ui.igPieChart)|The documentation contains an overview of the control and full list of options, events, and methods with code snippets.
-[igPieChart ASP.NET MVC Helper API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.PieChart`1.html)|The documentation contains the PieChart class description and a list of all of its members.
+[igPieChart Ignite UI for MVC API](Infragistics.Web.Mvc~Infragistics.Web.Mvc.PieChart`1.html)|The documentation contains the PieChart class description and a list of all of its members.

 ##Related Content